elaa0505/chaquopy_getting_started/getting_started/python_activity/01_install_python_plugin.rst

 Install Python Plugin
 =====================

 The ``Python Community Edition`` plugin adds support for the Python language to Android Studio.
-This allows usage of IDE features like auto-completion & linting in Python files.
+This allows usage of IDE features like syntax highlighting, auto-completion, & linting in Python files.

 ---------------------------------------------------------------------------------------------------